holepunchto/bare-module/README.md

 ##### Conditional imports

-Just like adding conditions to "exports", conditional imports allow importing different packages based on the configured conditions.
+Adding conditional imports allows importing different packages based on the configured conditions.
 As an example:

 ```json
 {